GuanceCloud/datakit/internal/export/doc/en/inputs/doc-logging.md

 However, if the number of files is too large, the number of goroutines to be opened will also increase, which is very unfavorable to the management of goroutine.
 So Datakit implements a scheduler for log collection.

 Like most scheduler models, Datakit implements multiple pipelines (lines) under the scheduler.
-When a new log collection is registered with the scheduler, Datakit allocates it according to the weights of each pipeline.
+When a new log collection is registered with the scheduler, Datakit allocates it according to the weights of each Pipeline.

-Each pipeline is executed cyclically, that is, A files are collected once (or continuously collected for N seconds, depending on the situation), then B files are collected, and then C files are collected, which can effectively control the number of goroutines and avoid the underlying scheduling and resource competition of a large number of goroutines.
+Each Pipeline is executed cyclically, that is, A files are collected once (or continuously collected for N seconds, depending on the situation), then B files are collected, and then C files are collected, which can effectively control the number of goroutines and avoid the underlying scheduling and resource competition of a large number of goroutines.

-If an error is found in this log collection, it will be removed from the pipeline and will not be collected again in the next cycle.
+If an error is found in this log collection, it will be removed from the Pipeline and will not be collected again in the next cycle.

 ### Read Data and Split it into Rows {#read}